Sabra Lane: Career

 She received praise in 2019 for her raw emotional response live on air immediately following the broadcast of a story by foreign correspondent Samantha Hawley about a Ukrainian girl who was allegedly abandoned by her American surrogate parents.
 After the story had gone to air, Lane was overcome with emotion breaking down in tears while attempting to read that day's finance report.

 In late 2020, Lane relocated to Tasmania where she continued to host AM from the studios of ABC Radio Hobart.
 She relinquished her position as president of the National Press Club prior to relocating to Hobart.

 In 2021, Lane commenced curating a fortnightly collection of stories for ABC viewers, listeners and readers called The Bright Side which uses constructive journalism to cover solution-focused news stories to provide "a broader picture" to "inspire, engage and create hope" aiming to balance out the large amount of negative conflict-based stories Australians are subject to in the traditional news cycle.

 In 2022, Lane co-anchored ABC Radio's coverage of the 2022 Australian federal election with Rafael Epstein.

 Lane has listed her two most memorable interviews from her career to date as being the ones she conducted with Barry Cohen about his struggle with Alzheimer's disease, and with Craig Laundy about his push for a change in government policy to enable more refugees into Australia.

 Lane has lamented the loss of newspapers in many Australian towns and the subsequent loss of jobs in Australian journalism, describing it as "a huge tragedy".
 She stated: "The diversity of views and, importantly, the basic requirement of factual and balanced news, has never been more critical in this era when so much false material and 'fake news' is circulating online.
 It is shocking that so many towns have lost their regular newspapers and sources of reliable information.
 It's also another reason why the ABC has never been more crucial.
 We can't possibly fill the void entirely, but we can help provide reliable, credible, and factual reporting to keep communities informed."

 Personal life

-As a teenager, Lane was diagnosed with polycystic ovary syndrome and was incorrectly told by a doctor that she would be unable to have children despite many women being able to do so with the help of fertility treatment, a fact that she didn't learn until much later in life.
+As a teenager, Lane was diagnosed with polycystic ovary syndrome and was incorrectly told by a doctor that she would be unable to have children despite many women being able to do so with the help of fertility treatment, a fact that she did not learn until much later in life.
 Lane joined the committee of the Polycystic Ovarian Syndrome Association of Australia in 2004, eventually becoming president.

 Lane has also been diagnosed with supraventricular tachycardia.